chebfun/chebsite/docs/functions/chebfun2/discriminant.md

 ---
-title: """discriminant"""
+title: "discriminant"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """discriminant"""
+function_name: "discriminant"
-snippet: """the determinant of Hessian of a CHEBFUN2 at (x,y)"""
+snippet: "the determinant of Hessian of a CHEBFUN2 at (x,y)"
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- DISCRIMINANT the determinant of Hessian of a CHEBFUN2 at (x,y)
+<pre class="help-text"> DISCRIMINANT the determinant of Hessian of a CHEBFUN2 at (x,y)
     H = DISCRIMINANT(F,x,y) returns the determinant of the Hessian of F at (x,y).
 The gradient of F should be zero at (x,y).